bitrifttech/lora_vs_full_layer_training/analysis/comprehensive_continual_learning_analysis.md

 #### Strategic Implementation

-1. **Start with Hybrid Task-Specific** for most applications
+1. **Start with Hybrid Task-Specific** for most applications - the parameter overhead (7.7%) is reasonable for the performance gains
-2. **Fall back to LoRA-Only** for extreme resource constraints
+2. **Use LoRA-Only** for moderate resource constraints - still efficient at 2.8% parameters
-3. **Consider Full Layer-Only** for research into positive transfer
+3. **Consider Full Layer-Only** for research into positive transfer - only 4.94% parameters with unique benefits
 4. **Investigate Hybrid Shared Layer** for cross-task transfer scenarios

-The hybrid approach represents a **paradigm shift** in parameter-efficient continual learning, demonstrating that thoughtful combination of existing methods can yield superior results compared to using them in isolation.
+The corrected parameter analysis shows that **all approaches are reasonably parameter-efficient**, with the hybrid approach representing an excellent **performance-per-parameter value** rather than a significant efficiency compromise.

 ---